Updated February 2019

 These cameras are some of the most user-friendly options for shooting video.
 Most of them have big zoom ranges and good image stabilisation, though image quality (especially in low light) won’t be as good as DSLRs/mirrorless cameras or prosumer camcorders.

-Mid-range camcorders will have better image quality, and some add features like microphone and headphone sockets.
+Mid-range camcorders have better image quality, and some have features like microphone and headphone sockets.

 - Some are small and unobtrusive